Recruitment

 How do we collect information about you?

-We collect personal information about applicants through the recruitment process, either directly from candidates or sometimes from an employment agency or background check provider.
-We may sometimes collect additional information from third parties including former employers, credit reference agencies or other vetting providers.
+We collect personal information about applicants through the recruitment process, either directly from candidates or sometimes from an employment agency, another entity within NatWest Group companies or Evelyn Partners group of companies, or a background check provider.
+We may sometimes collect additional information from third parties including, former employers, credit reference agencies or other vetting providers.

 If you fail to provide certain information when requested, we may not be able to progress your application.